 The top tether anchors are located on the rear seatbacks.
-Be sure to use an anchor on the same side of the vehicle as the seating position where the child restraint will be placed.
+Be sure to use an anchor located directly behind the seating position where the child restraint will be placed.

 Do not secure a child restraint in a position without a top tether anchor if a national or local law requires that the top tether be attached, or if the instructions that come with the child restraint say that the top tether must be attached.